 Can you swim in the pink lakes in Mexico?

-⚠️ It’s extremely important that you follow the rules to not swim in the lakes or touch the water.
+⚠️ It’s extremely important that you follow the rules to not swim in the pink lake or touch the pink water.
 If you do, your guide could be fined for your action so please be a responsible tourist!

 Do you need a guide?

 I was one of the lucky ones who visited before Los Colorados, Mexico, became super touristy.
 When I went there were probably two other tourists.
-This is why in this article you can find photos of me so close to the water, I was not breaking any rules at the time.
-It’s a bummer that the rules changed, but I honestly understand why people need to go with a guide… unfortunately not everyone is responsible and follows the rules!
+This is why in this article you can find a few photos of me so close to the pink water, I was not breaking any rules at the time.
+It’s a bummer that the rules changed, but I honestly understand why people need to go with a guide.

-➤ The cost for hiring a guide in 2019 was 50 MXN (approximately 2 USD) so know that guides should charge you around that amount.
+➤ There is no entrance fee, but you have to pay the guide.
+The current cost for hiring a guide is 50 MXN (approximately 2.5 USD) so know that guides should charge you around that amount.

 It’s worth mentioning that the guides are not trained or experts, so the depth of their knowledge on the site will vary from one to another.
-Also relevant to bear in mind, every visit to the site is limited to no more than 30 minutes.
+Every visit to the site is limited to no more than 30 minutes.
 If you want to take a cool Instagram photo, make sure you know how you want to take it so it can be a quick deal!

 ⚠️ Another thing to keep in mind: you can’t use cameras anymore, and drones are forbidden as well.
-Just bring your smartphone, you’ll still be able to take great pictures.
+Just bring your smartphone, you’ll still be able to take great pictures with the pink water.

-One of the questions I got on Instagram when I uploaded a photo from the pink lakes of Las Coloroadas was: are the lakes always pink?
+One of the questions I got on Instagram when I uploaded a photo from the pink lakes of Las Coloradas was: are the lakes always pink?

-I learnt it for myself as the first time I visited the pink lagoon in Mexico, I went away very disappointed.
-The water was just sliiiightly pinkish, but more like a yellow shade – NOTHING like I had seen on the internet.
-I went back a couple of days later on a clear day and it was beautiful!
+The first time I visited the pink lagoon in Mexico, I went away disappointed.
+The water was just slightly pinkish, but more like a yellow shade – NOTHING like I had seen on the internet.
+I went back a couple of days later on a sunny day and it was beautiful!

-I’ve also heard that the water will be at its pinkest in March and July-August, but I haven’t visited at this time personally so I can’t tell you if it’s true or not.
+I’ve also heard that the water will be at its pinkest in March and July-August, but I haven’t visited at this time personally.

 You might be able to spot flamingos at Las Coloradas and Rio Lagartos Biosphere Reserve, but you probably already knew.
 What I bet you don’t know though, is that flamingos are pink because they eat the pink algae that also make the water pink.
 Their feathers would be naturally white!

-The best season to spot flamingos is between May and June during their breeding season.
-When I visited in November (one of the best months for a Yucatan itinerary), there were very few flamingos, so if it’s important to you plan accordingly.
+The best season to spot the flamingo colonies is between May and June during their breeding season.
+When I visited in November (one of the best months for a Yucatan itinerary), there were very few flamingos.

 So, Is It Worth Visiting Las Coloradas?

-While there are certain destinations in Yucatan that you should definitely check out (the Chichen Itza pyramids, the Coba Ruins, and Isla Holbox are a must!), I’m not 100% sure that visiting Las Coloradas is still worth it for everyone nowadays.
-When I first visited 3 years ago, not many people knew about this place and the experience was still very intimate.
+While there are certain destinations in the Mexico’s Yucatan Peninsula that you should definitely check out such as the Chichen Itza pyramids, I’m not 100% sure that visiting Las Coloradas is still worth it for everyone nowadays.
+When I first visited a few years ago, not many people knew about this place and the experience was still very intimate.

-Now, I’ve heard that the places has become very commercialized, and it’s just not the same thing anymore.
+Now that the place has become very commercialized, it’s just not the same thing anymore.
 However, there are only a few places in the world where you can see some pink lakes like these, so it might be still worth it.
-You need to decide what are your priorities, and how important it is it to you, and if it’s worth the long drive for you.

 VISITING THE RIO LAGARTOS BIOSPHERE RESERVE

-If you have time, you should definitely check out the Rio Lagartos Biophere Reserve as well when visiting Las Coloradas.
+If you have time, you should definitely check out the Rio Lagartos Biosphere Reserve as well when visiting Las Coloradas.

-The territory of the Rio Lagartos Biosphere Reserve include wetlands, mangrove forests, beaches and the biggest estuary in Yucatan, and is home to a large number of animal species.
-It reminded me of the Sian Ka’an Biosphere Reserve, another reserve near Tulum you absolutely shouldn’t miss.
+The territory includes wetlands, mangrove forests, beaches and the biggest estuary in Yucatan, and is home to a large number of animal species such as sea turtles, flamingos, crocodiles, and many bird species.

-The town of Rio Lagartos is located about 35 minutes by car from Las Coloradas.
+The tiny village of Rio Lagartos is located about 35 minutes by car from Las Coloradas.
 If you head to the docks, you’ll be able to either hire a private boat, or join a boat tour around the reserve.
-Otherwise you can head to the office of Rio Lagartos Adventures and arrange a tour with them.
+Otherwise you can head to the office of Rio Lagartos Adventures a- they’re happy to arrange boat tours.

 Hiring a private boat is pretty expensive at around $100-140 per boat, so if you can find a few friends to join you it will be a lot cheaper.
 If you’re alone or a couple, it might be way cheaper to look for a group tour or ask other tourists if they want to join you on a private boat tour.

-During your tour, you’ll be able to spot flamingos, crocodiles, horseshoe crabs, cormorants and all kinds of birds.
+During your tour, you’ll be able to spot flamingos, crocodiles, horseshoe crabs, cormorants, sea birds, and many other bird species.
 Some tours will also bring you to the beach, known for being a nesting area for marine turtles.
 Others will let you take a mudbath – mud is great for the skin!